Skip to content

 Step 2: Extract the contents

-These nupkg files are actually ZIP files!
-If you add the .zip extension to the file, you can view/extract the contents like any other zip file.
+Nupkg files are actually ZIP files.
+Add the .zip extension to the file you downloaded and you can view/extract the contents like with any other zip file.
 Here's what the contents look like for MilestonePSTools...

 MilestonePSTools nupkg file contents screenshot

-Before you extract the ZIP files, make sure to right-click on both files and open Properties.
+Before you extract the ZIP file, make sure to right-click on it and open Properties.
 If you see a checkbox to "unblock" the files, you should do this before extracting them.
-Otherwise each individual extracted file will also be blocked.
+Otherwise each individual extracted file will need to be unblocked.

 Step 3: Copy to the destination